Arrow BOOK

 • Can help confirm whether the splanchnic nerves are contributing to symptoms

-• Minimally invasive and typically performed as a day case
+• Minimally invasive and usually performed as a day case

 • May improve sleep, comfort, and daily function

-• May reduce reliance on medication in selected patients
+• May reduce reliance on medication in selected cases

 • Ablation may provide longer lasting relief when diagnostic blocks are successful